-The treatment of abnormal loss is also covered by the job costing mechanism.
-The job cost sheet helps the inventory manager to have a track on its inventory and he can intimate the management when required to avoid any delay in the production.
+The treatment of abnormal loss is also covered in this.
+This type of sheet helps the inventory manager to have a track on its inventory, and he can intimate the management when required to avoid any delay in the production.

 - Direct Labor

 - Each year a Job cost sheet is prepared by an accounting expert.